mobb/ucsb_metabase_documentation/background/forks/gce2ucsb/00_forks_log.md

 **e. in research_project**,

 Noted 2013 May 03
-we need a project:project cross ref. or something else so the relationship between projects is described. self refrencing?
+we need a project:project cross ref. or something else so the relationship between projects is described. self referencing?

 **f.
 DataSetVariables**:

-Noted 2013 May 03
+- Noted 2013 May 03
-column ValueCodes is csv. we will make it XML, and dump our enumeratedList into it.
+- column ValueCodes is csv. we will make it XML, and dump our enumeratedList into it.
-This is one of the xml stubs. we have a column called enumeration_xml.
+- This is one of the xml stubs. we have a column called enumeration_xml.
 The real fork will add tables to hold attribute enums.

 **g. possible new cross-ref tables**?

-Noted 2013 May 03
+- Noted 2013 May 03
-EntitySubSite, attributeSubsite? (this is related to taxon-coverage at different levels. does gastil have a plan for these?)
+- EntitySubSite, attributeSubsite? (this is related to taxon-coverage at different levels. does gastil have a plan for these?)

 **h. packageId components - possible new table, EMLRevision**.

-package id has 3 components, scope, datasetId, revision. scope is fixed (per site) datasetID is key in many tables revision can come from one of:
+package id has 3 components, scope, datasetId, revision.

+- scope is fixed (per site)
+- datasetID is key in many tables
+- revision can come from one of:

 1. query the catalog for the current resvision of that datsaetID and +1
 2. local: metabase2.DataSetNotify: I think this is where Wade stores it